Focus Drift

 9. Disclaimers and Limitation of Liability

-Disclaimer: Focus Drift is provided "as is" and "as available" without warranties of any kind, either express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.
+Disclaimer: Focus Drift is provided "as is" and "as available" without warranties of any kind.

-In no event shall our total liability to you for all damages exceed the amount you paid to us in the twelve (12) months prior to the event giving rise to the liability, or one hundred dollars ($100), whichever is greater.
+In no event shall our total liability exceed the amount you paid in the twelve (12) months prior to the event, or AUD $100, whichever is greater.

 10. Indemnification

-You agree to defend, indemnify, and hold harmless Focus Drift, its officers, directors, employees, and agents from and against any claims, liabilities, damages, losses, and expenses, including without limitation reasonable legal and accounting fees, arising out of or in any way connected with your access to or use of the App, or your violation of these Terms.
+You agree to defend, indemnify, and hold harmless Evergreen Media from claims arising from your access to or use of the App, or your violation of these Terms.

 11. Changes to the App and Terms